 A geographical representation of all the areas of where the MEO, from its highest points is visible from the surrounding (impact) area should be presented.
 Areas of the impact area from which the activity will be visible, including representative and worst-case viewpoints, must be identified.
-Line-of-sight profiles constitute the simplest acceptable method of illustrating the potential visual impact of the proposed activity from viewpoints within the

-- context of its viewshed.
-A line-of-sight profile represents the path, real or imagined, that the eye follows from a specific point to another point when viewing the landscape. - ii.
-Site inventory and photographic review.
+Line-of-sight profiles constitute the simplest acceptable method of illustrating the potential visual impact of the proposed activity from viewpoints within the context of its viewshed.
+A line-of-sight profile represents the path, real or imagined, that the eye follows from a specific point to another point when viewing the landscape.